zjzshyq/zjzshyq.github.io/USL_final_paper.md

 in the chapter on Data.
 Chapter Clustering shows the analytic process and results of getting the centers, which will conclude PCA and k-means.
-Chapter Recommendation discusses how we get the recommendation list using Apriori, and how we combine cluster centers and recommend lists together to recommend for the new.
+Chapter Recommendation discusses how we get the recommendation list[matrix_t_0_troll.csv](..%2F..%2FDownloads%2F%E8%80%83%E8%AF%95%2Fexam_micro%2Ftask%203%2FDeGroot%2Fmatrix_t_0_troll.csv) using Apriori, and how we combine cluster centers and recommend lists together to recommend for the new.
 The Results chapter is a simple data analysis website I built to explore data visually.
 And we have a Conclusion in the last chapter.